 Sec.
-7. A commission may do 1 or more of the following for its qualified city:
+7. A commission may do 1 or more of the following for its qualified city or qualified school district:

-(a) Review and approve that qualified city's consensus revenue estimate under section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
-The commission may also, after consultation with the qualified city, revise a revenue estimate prepared in connection with a budget, budget modification, financial plan, or Rendered Thursday, October 30, 2014 Page 4 Michigan Compiled Laws Complete Through PA 323 of 2014 financial plan modification, if the commission determines that the revenue estimate was not based on assumptions and methods of estimation reasonable and appropriate under the circumstances and in view of the objectives and purposes of this act.
-After consultation with the qualified city, the commission may determine the estimated revenues for the qualified city, but any revenue estimate adopted by the commission shall be based on the same requirements as the qualified city's initial revenue estimate.
+(a) For a qualified city, review and approve that qualified city's consensus revenue estimate under section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
+The commission may also, after consultation with the qualified city or qualified school district, revise a revenue estimate prepared in connection with a budget, budget modification, financial plan, or financial plan modification, if the commission determines that the revenue estimate was not based on assumptions and methods of estimation reasonable and appropriate under the circumstances and in view of the objectives and purposes of this act.
+After consultation with the qualified city or qualified school district, the commission may determine the estimated revenues for the qualified city or qualified school district, but any revenue estimate adopted by the commission shall be based on the same requirements as the qualified city's or qualified school district's initial revenue estimate.

-(b) Require a qualified city to submit the 4-year financial plan required in section 4t of the home rule city act, 1909 PA 279, MCL 117.4t, in a form and manner the commission considers appropriate.
+(b) For a qualified city, require the qualified city to submit the 4-year financial plan required in section 4t of the home rule city act, 1909 PA 279, MCL 117.4t, in a form and manner the commission considers appropriate.
 The requirement to submit a 4-year financial plan is not subject to waiver under section 8.

-(c) Review, modify, and approve proposed and amended operational budgets of a qualified city.
+(c) Review, modify, and approve proposed and amended operational budgets of a qualified city or qualified school district.
 A proposed budget or budget amendment does not take effect unless approved by the commission.

-(d) Require the chief financial officer of the qualified city to provide the commission with information it requests related to the qualified city's finances.
+(d) Require the chief financial officer of the qualified city or qualified school district to provide the commission with information it requests related to the qualified city's or qualified school district's finances.
 The commission may also require the chief financial officer to attend commission meetings.
-If the chief financial officer fails to comply with the provisions of this subdivision, the commission may require the qualified city to remove the chief financial officer and appoint a successor.
+If the chief financial officer fails to comply with the provisions of this subdivision, the commission may require the qualified city, or qualified school district to remove the chief financial officer and appoint a successor.

-(e) Review and approve requests by a qualified city to issue debt under the revised municipal finance act, 2001 PA 34, MCL 141.2101 to 141.2821, or any other law governing the issuance of bonds or notes.
+(e) Review and approve requests by a qualified city or qualified school district to issue debt under the Rendered Wednesday, February 28, 2018 Page 5 Michigan Compiled Laws Complete Through PA 15 of 2018 revised municipal finance act, 2001 PA 34, MCL 141.2101 to 141.2821, or any other law governing the issuance of bonds or notes.
 The commission may develop rules for the issuance of debt, including limitations that are greater than those provided in sections 401 to 405 of the revised municipal finance act, 2001 PA 34, MCL 141.2401 to 141.2405.
 The debt described in this subdivision may not be issued unless and until approved by the commission and the commission's approval shall be in addition to any approval of the department of treasury as required by law.

-(f) Review compliance by a qualified city with a deficit elimination plan submitted under section 21 of the Glenn Steil state revenue sharing act of 1971, 1971 PA 140, MCL 141.921.
+(f) Review compliance by a qualified city with a deficit elimination plan submitted under section 21 of the Glenn Steil state revenue sharing act of 1971, 1971 PA 140, MCL 141.921, or by a qualified school district with a deficit elimination plan submitted under article I of the state school aid act of 1979, 1979 PA 94, MCL 388.1601 to 388.1772.